biogen98/Curriculum-Vitae/README.md

 # cv

 This is the  cv template I designed for myself.
 It is a modified version of [fanzeyi's](https://github.com/fanzeyi/cv) template.
 Feel free to use it a you please.

 You can preview it [here](./cv.pdf).
+--jan
 ## Font

 This template uses [Raleway](https://github.com/impallari/Raleway) as main font.